JDL1995/full-stack-JS-TS-Agular/README.md

 The only step missing is the need to run npm install in the main directory as well as npm install in the "backend" folder.

+The frontend directory contains 6,000 lines of code and the backend contains close to 5,000 lines of code.